paul-dont/profile-card-component/README.md

 ### What I learned

-Using flexbox to center a component and position fixed to create this beautifull background.
+Using flexbox to center a component and position fixed to create this beautifull background!

 ## Author